Massachusetts Historical Society

 Who should apply?

 You do not have to be a history buff–we are looking for a passion for asking questions and learning, not grades!
-High school students from any U.S. states and territories are welcome to apply for the John Winthrop Student Fellowship.
-Students must be heading into grades 9-12 in the fall of 2024.
+Students currently in grades 9-12 from any U.S. states and territories are welcome to apply.
 If students plan to complete the fellowship remotely, their area of research must be related to materials already digitized on the MHS website.
 To explore options, check out our website, our collection guides, the History Source curricular resource portal, and our online collections.

 What is the final project?